What Is Community Response?

 ARETGroup Co-Responder

-ARETGroup Co-Responder is a human services data management platform designed for municipal, justice, law enforcement agencies, and behavioral health professionals working in government and community response settings.
+ARETGroup Co-Responder is a human services data collection, management, and sharing platform designed for municipal, justice, law enforcement agencies, and behavioral health professionals working in government and community response settings.
 ARETGroup Co-Responder is purpose-built to track daily operations, field encounters, and case outcomes.

 Our complete suite of community response solutions includes: